middlewarehq/middleware/README.md

 ### 🐳 Using Docker

-If you dont have docker installed, please install docker [over here](https://docs.docker.com/get-docker/).
+If you don't have docker installed, please install docker [over here](https://docs.docker.com/get-docker/).
 Make sure docker is running.

 1. **Clone the Repository**: